reTHINK-project/dev-catalogue/doc/internals/user_view.md

                                 | "T" | "U" | "V" | "W" | "X" | "Y" | "Z"
     <digit>  ::=   "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9"

-**Note:  the BNFR spec of the resource path needs to be updated, as the [most current version](https://github.com/reTHINK-project/architecture/blob/master/docs/interface-design/resource-path.md) does not reflect all possible objects that can be stored in the catalogue**
+Note: The most current verion of the resource data path definiton can be found  [here](https://github.com/reTHINK-project/architecture/blob/master/docs/interface-design/resource-path.md).

 The following examples show the resource path for two protocol stubs, namely *myAwesome_protocol-stub9* and *myAwesome_protocol-stub9*, which are stored in a reThink Catalogue hosted on the host *catalogue.rethink.eu*.
 Note that it is also possible to use *localhost* in case a catalogue is locally deployed on the system that originates the request.